picocms/Pico/nginx.md

 }
 ```

+Please note that this is only provided as an **example**.
+You should write your own PHP location block based on your personal system configuration.

 This `location` rule tells Nginx to send all pages ending in `.php` to an external php processor called `php-fpm`.
 Again, setting this up is outside the scope of this document.
 There are many tutorials available online.
 Here is one for [Ubuntu 14.04](https://www.digitalocean.com/community/tutorials/how-to-install-linux-nginx-mysql-php-lemp-stack-on-ubuntu-14-04#3-install-php-for-processing).

 By default, `php-fpm` comes with a very insecure setting that can allow unauthorized code execution.
 We've included a small `if` statement here that will protect you from this vulnerability.
 If you've changed php-fpm's `cgi.fix_pathinfo` setting to `0`, you do not need this statement.